 If you’ve ever felt like the only bisexual in the room, this book is your beacon.
 In Bi America: Myths, Truths, and Struggles of an Invisible Community, the author takes a deep dive into the vibrant world of the bisexual community.
 How’d he do it?
 By going to bi picnics, conferences, support groups, and performances.
 The book also delves into the rich history of bisexuality.
 Shedding light on the existence of a diverse bi community, Burleson explains why it’s not always readily apparent in America, and provides guidance on connecting.
 Say goodbye to those lonely feelings!
 Bi America makes the world a much more welcoming place for all of us.

 Bisexual Politics: Theories, Queries, and Visions by Naomi Tucker

 This book brings the theory.
-It can get boring to listen to the same stories of invisibility, stereotypes, and coming out over and over again.
-So this book gives a series of explanations for why we face these things and how to overcome them.
-It is more academic than some of the other books on this list, but it is also vital because it includes multicultural issues that often are overlooked when we focus solely on biphobia.
+Admittedly, listening to the same stories of invisibility, stereotypes, and coming out can get boring.
+So, Bisexual Politics: Theories, Queries, and Visions explains why we face these things and how to overcome them.
+It is more academic than some of the other books on this list.
+Still, it is also vital because it includes multicultural issues often overlooked when focusing solely on biphobia.